bvermersch/bvermersch.github.io/index.md

 -*2021.10: Our paper on Symmetry-resolved entanglement detection using partial transpose moments has been published in NPJ Quantum Information*<br/>
 [Link to the paper](https://www.nature.com/articles/s41534-021-00487-y)

--*2021.10: Offer for a Master 2's internship:*<br/> [Measurement of the quantum Fisher information in quantum computers](https://lpmmc.cnrs.fr/IMG/pdf/rm_2021_2022.pdf)

 -*2021.10: Matteo Votto starts his PhD on entanglement dynamics in quantum computers, and Lata Joshi starts her post-doc in Innsbruck.*

 -*2021.06: Our paper on measuring on Entanglement Hamiltonian Tomography has been published in Nature Physics*<br/>